Home » Recipes » Breads » How to Make Lefse with 2 Recipes

 You can find a lefse starter kit from Bethany Housewares, which is pretty awesome to have all the supplies bundled together and a great gift idea.

-Ingredients (Instant Recipe)
+Ingredients (Instant Lefse Recipe)

 You’ll want to set aside an afternoon or evening to make lefse.
-We normally get together with other family members for a “lefse party.”
+We usually get together with other family members for a “lefse party.”
 And sometimes we’ll make both the traditional and instant versions.

 In a large bowl, add the potato flakes, salt, sugar, 7up, water, evaporated milk, and oil.
 Make sure the 7up, water, and evaporated milk are cold.